Wellbeing Advice

 Once registered you can bookmark this link for easy login.

-Explore a wealth of wellbeing resources!
+Explore a wealth of wellbeing resources.

 The app provides access to an array of resources, including:

-• Over 250 hours of tools and content on topics such as mental health, lifestyle, fitness, nutrition, and more.
+• Over 250 hours of tools and content on topics such as mental health, lifestyle, fitness, nutrition, and more

 • Access to the Digital Gym and wellbeing series, both live and on-demand.

-Togetherall is a safe place where you can connect with other about what is going on in your life.
+Togetherall is a safe place where you can connect with other students about what is going on in your life.

 Togetherall is: